Pitch¶

 alt(Union[int, float, None], default:None) –If pitch is a number, alt is an optional alteration (Defaults to 0).
 If

 pitch - altdoes not result in a diatonic pitch number, alt is adjusted, normally choosing spellings C#, Eb, F#, Ab, and Bb.
-If pitch is a string, alt must be None. -
+If pitch is a string, alt must be None.
+If pitch is itself an instance ofPitch, alt is ignored (the source Pitch's own alt is used). -

 octave(Optional[int], default:None) –If pitch is a string without an octave specification and

-octaveis an int, thenoctaveis used to specify the octave, where 4 denotes thekey_numrange 60 through 71.octavedefaults defaults to -1, which yields pitch classkey_nums 0-11). -
+octaveis an int, thenoctaveis used to specify the octave, where 4 denotes thekey_numrange 60 through 71.
+Theoctavedefaults to -1, which yields pitch classkey_nums 0-11. -

 accidental_chars(Optional[str], default:None) –Allows parsing of pitch names with customized accidental characters.
 The value is a tuple or list consisting of a string of flat characters and a string of sharp characters, e.g. `["fb", "s#"].
 (Defaults to None, which admits '♭', 'b' or '-' for flat, and '♯', '#', and '+' for sharp, but does not accept 'f' and 's'.)